ccswbs/UoGd7-Training/features/howto-livefeeds.md

 ______

-## To Display Multiple Combined Feeds:
+## To Display Multiple Combined Event Feeds:

 ### Step One: Create a Feed Category